antarctica/bas-style-kit-docs/site/_components/sidebar.md

 ## Overview
 {: #{{ 'Overview' | slugify }}}

-Sidebars are used to separate information that is distinct from the main content, but which should be shown beside it.
+Use the `.sidebar` class to display information that is distinct from main content, but which is shown next to it.

 ## Default sidebar
 {: #{{ 'Default sidebar' | slugify }} }